tgraupmann/UnityWebGLSpeechDetection/README.md

 # UnityWebGLSpeechDetection
 The WebGL For Speech Detection package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81076).
+[Online documentation](https://github.com/tgraupmann/UnityWebGLSpeechDetection) is available.

 # See Also